The Ultimate Must-Do SEO Checklist

 As you begin to implement smart SEO strategies, your domain authority and page ranks will begin to rise.

-One of the biggest advantages of buying an existing domain instead of a new one is you get all the traffic and search engine goodness the domain earned so far.
+One of the biggest advantages of buying an existing domain instead of a new one is you get all the traffic and search engine goodness the domain has earned so far.

-WordPress is definitely the most popular CMS available today.
-It’s free and it has a ton of features to make your website management a piece of cake.
+There’s no doubt that WordPress is the most popular CMS available today.
+It’s free and has a ton of features to make your website management a piece of cake.

 In spring 2016, WordPress became the first CMS to run behind over a quarter of the world’s websites.
 At that time, it owned around 60% of the CMS market share (see image above).